csftracermodeling/csftracermodeling/README.md

 Assumes that MRI have been processed and concentration estimates computed.
 Also, a mesh is assumed and a region of interest (ROI).
-Alternatively, this data can be obtained from https://github.com/bzapf/concentrationdata and should be put into the top level in your cloned repository under `/data/` as:
+Alternatively, this data can be obtained from Zenodo and should be put into the top level in your cloned repository under `/data/` as:
 ```
 ├──data